Marx-wrld/Multiple-Linear-Regression-Analysis/README.md

 summary(head.data)
 ```

-### B. Ensuring our data meets the main assumptions
+### B. Ensuring that our data meets the main assumptions

 1. Independence of Observations - Using cors() function to check the relationship between our independent variables.